-- Select Domain List from the left side menu:
+- Select Domain List from the left sidebar:

-- Click on the caret for your domain and select Authorize FreeDNS option:
+- Click on the caret for your domain and select the Authorize FreeDNS option:

-The system will send a verification email, through which you can activate FreeDNS for your domain.
+The system will send a verification email through which you will be able to activate FreeDNS for your domain.

 Due to security reasons, an authorization email cannot be sent to any other

-email address that the ones shown as your authorization email choice
+email addresses than the ones shown as your authorization email choice

 options.
-Please note that an authorization link lives only 48 hours.
+Please note that an authorization link is valid only for 48 hours.

 NOTE 2: If you are having issues with email verification, feel free to contact Support Team to have your domain(s) authorized manually.

-- Select Domain List from the left side menu and click on Manage button next to your domain to manage your host records:
+- Select Domain List from the left sidebar and click on the Manage button next to your domain to manage your host records:

-The Free DNS service will be activated once we make sure everything is set properly.
+The Free DNS service will be activated once we make sure everything is properly set up.

-If you've added FreeDNS to the current DNS on the side of your current registrar, please allow about 24-48 hours for DNS settings to take
+If you've added FreeDNS to the current DNS on your current registrar's side, please allow about 24-48 hours for DNS settings to take

 FreeDNS.
 Once you've done so, feel free to initiate a transfer of your